lolik20/lolik20/README.md

 Like to work in team.
 Not toxic

-Skills: C# / .NET CORE / JS / HTML / CSS
+Skills: C# / .NET CORE / JS / HTML / CSS / React /

 - 🔭 I’m currently working on CRM airport system
 - 🌱 I’m currently learning React and TypeScript